regalski/Wayne-State-TDA/README.md

 The *calc\_vineyard* function takes as input the output of the *ripsDiag* function from the R package TDA with the arguments library='Dionysus' and cycleLocation=TRUE.
 It will create a directory containing the calculated vineyard.

+Here is a link to the TDA R package. https://cran.r-project.org/web/packages/TDA/index.html

 Once this is done the function *read\_in\_data* can be used to read in the calculated vineyard data from the new directory.

 ``` r